mongodb/specifications/source/crud/crud.rst

   it.
 If that would result in a pre-5.0, secondary server being selected, drivers MUST instead select a server using a primary read preference.

-Since the server version may not be known prior to server selection, this specification is not prescriptive about how drivers should select a server for an ``aggregate`` command including a write stage.
-For example, drivers MAY use a custom server selector to consider server/wire version when matching a read preference and fall back to selecting a primary.
-Alternatively, drivers MAY invoke server selection an additional time if necessary.
+Drivers SHOULD use a custom server selector to consider server/wire version when matching a read preference and, if a pre-5.0 secondary would be selected, fall back to selecting a primary.
+With this approach, only a single server selection attempt is needed.

+If it is not possible to augment the server selector and a pre-5.0 secondary is selected, drivers MAY invoke server selection a second time to obtain a primary.
+However, if the first attempt results in a server selection timeout, drivers MUST NOT make a second attempt and MUST propagate the original timeout error.
+If the topology type is Single, Sharded, or LoadBalanced, drivers MUST NOT make a second attempt (there is no benefit in doing so).

 Drivers MUST follow the rules for
 `Passing read preference to mongos and load balancers <../server-selection/server-selection.rst#passing-read-preference-to-mongos-and-load-balancers>`_.